learning-zone/javascript-data-structure/README.md

-# Data Structures and Algorithms with JavaScript
+# Data Structures in JavaScript
 Data Structures and Algorithms with JavaScript